awslabs/assisted-log-enabler-for-aws/README.md

    * Ensure that the AWS Account you're in is the account you want to store the logs.
 Additionally, ensure that the AWS account you're in has access to the AWS Organizations information within your AWS environment.
    * You may have to register your AWS account as a delegated administrator within AWS CloudFormation, in order to run this code in an AWS account of your choosing.
 Please see the following link for more details: [Register a delegated administrator](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-delegated-admin.html)
 2. Within the AWS Console, go to AWS CloudFormation.
-3. Within AWS CloudFormation, go to StackSets.
+3. To deploy the IAM Permissions within all child accounts: Within AWS CloudFormation, go to StackSets.
 4. Within the StackSets screen, select Create StackSet.
 5. In Step 1, under Specify Template, select Upload a template file, and use the AWS CloudFormation template provided in the permissions folder.
 [Link to the file](https://github.com/awslabs/assisted-log-enabler-for-aws/blob/main/permissions/ALE_child_account_role.yaml)
 6. In Step 2, under StackSet Name, add a descriptive name.